 Chowanoc – An Algonquian tribe formerly living on Chowan River in northeast North Carolina, about the junction of Meherrin and Nottoway Rivers.
 They were said to have been a sedentary hunter/farmer tribe who spoke the Powhatan language.
 In 1584-85, when first known, they were the leading tribe in that region.
 One village called Ohanoak was said to have 700 warriors.
 They gradually dwindled away and by 1701 were reduced to a single village on Bennetts Creek.
 They joined in the Tuscarora War against white settlers in 1711-12, and at its close, the remnant, estimated at about 240, were assigned a small reservation on Bennetts and Catherine Creeks.
 By 1820 they had been entirely absorbed into the Tuscarora tribe.

-Chumash – A linguistic family who traditionally lived on the coast of south California, who were also known also as Santa Barbara Indians.
+Chumash – A linguistic family who traditionally lived on the coast of southern California, who were also known also as Santa Barbara Indians.
 There were seven dialects of the Chumashan family.
 All were fairly similar except the San Luis Obispo, which stood apart.
 Evidence was found, showing that they have had settlements on the Channel Islands and Santa Monica Mountains as far back as thousands of years ago.
 There were at one time over 20,000 Chumash living along the California coastline.
 The historic Chumash were a maritime culture, using long wooden canoes called tomols to fish and travel between different villages along the Pacific coast.
 They also hunted and gathered to provide for themselves.

 They were first visited by Europeans as early as 1542, when Portuguese explorer, Juan Rodríguez Cabrillo spent some time in their territory, meeting with an exceedingly friendly reception.
 More explorers followed and five missions were established by the Franciscans among the Chumash; those of San Luis Obispo, San Buenaventura, Santa Barbara, Purísima, and Santa Inez, from 1771 to 1804.
 The missionaries met with little opposition and no forcible resistance.
 However, some of the bands begin to resist missionary ruling and in 1824, the Indians at Santa Barbara, Santa Inez, and Purísima revolted against the mission authority, though there was no loss of life.
 Their grass houses were dome-shaped and often 50 feet or more in diameter and each was inhabited by several families.